Hilary founded and directed the '209 Women' initiative.

 Hilary said: “The idea for the exhibition came from my own experiences of gender inequality.
 I’ve worked mainly in male-dominated fields for the past 18 years.
 I’ve got two daughters and I wanted ‘209 Women’ to be part of changing ideas, perceptions and attitudes around gender so that they grow up in a society that is more gender equal.
 Since 1918, 4,503 men have been elected to the UK parliament – compared to just 491 women.
 On the centenary year of women’s suffrage, I wanted to celebrate how far we’ve come, but I also want to bring awareness to continued gender inequality by championing the visibility of women.
 This exhibition will bring visibility to those women that are part of making the fundamental changes to women’s equality.”

 Although the suffrage movement achieved the first votes for women, there is still a long way to go to cement a culture of true gender equality across all spheres of society in the UK, particularly in positions of power.
-Women MPs only form 32% of the Houses of Parliament, and there are more CEO’s named ‘Dave’ in the FTSE 100 than there are women.
+Women MPs form only 32% of the House of Commons.